safenetwork-community/bastille-installer/README.md

-# Scarch Flasher-in-a-box Packer Install
+# Bastille Flasher-in-a-box Packer Install

-This repository contains Vagrant Packer installation scripts in order to install a flasher-in-a-box used for safely installing the Safenet Community flavour of Arch Linux.
+This repository contains Vagrant Packer installation scripts in order to install a flasher-in-a-box used for safely installing the Safenet Community flavour of Manjaro Linux, called Bastille Linux.